miko866/Django-Crone-Job/README.md

 ### Structure

-Below, you see the application structure for Awesome Blog.
+Below, you see the application structure for Django Cron-Job.

 ```
 ├── Procfile